zapfire88/1md034_students/checklist.md

 ## 02 HTML

+- [ ] Ensure the website loads when opening http://localhost:3000/

 Create an index.html file which contains:
 - [ ] A title
-- [ ] A headline
+- [ ] A main headline and two section headlines
+- [ ] Semantic tags that correspond to the parts of your page
 - [ ] A section to select burgers that contains at least three items.
-Each item has:
+Each item has at least:
 	- [ ] A name
 	- [ ] An image
 	- [ ] Information about allergies